lodosgroup/lpm/README.md

     sudo lpm --delete lzip
     ```

 These steps cover the basic operations to quickly start using the LOD Package Manager.
-You can explore the advanced features of LPM from commands section on this website.
+You can explore the advanced features of LPM from the docs at https://lpm.lodosgroup.org.